-Evidence sufficient to show that defendant's penis penetrated complainant's vulva within meaning of D.C.
+Evidence of first degree sexual abuse was sufficient to show that defendant's penis penetrated complainant's vulva within meaning of D.C.
 Code § 22-3001(8)(A) where complainant testified to feeling defendant's penis "pushing into" her vagina, and doctor found significant amount of foreign debris in complainant's vulva.